dapperAuteur/pomodoro/README.md

 ###4: create function called setFocusTime() that will add focusDuration value (25 minutes is default value) to currentTime and save it to a variable named focusUntilTime
 OBSELETE

-###5: create function called countSeconds() that waits 1 second then calls another function that it takes as a parameter
+###5: create function called startTimer() that waits 1 second then calls another function that it takes as a parameter
+DONE

-###6: create function called startFocusTime() that subtracts currentTime from focusUntilTime every second and saves it to variable focusTimeLeft
+###6: create function called decreaseSeconds() that subtracts currentTime from focusUntilTime every second and saves it to variable focusTimeLeft

 ###7: create function called stopFocusTime() that will stop countSeconds()